Yizzii/YizziCamModV2/README.md

 * Adjustable FOV and Nearclip

 ### Controls:
-* disable first person view by clicking both analog sticks down
+* disable first person view putting your hands over your shoulders and clicking both analog sticks down
 * hold grip on banana handle to grab camera

 # Disclamers: